-- a) The State agrees to comply with the federal grant award terms and conditions set forth in the FMAG, FEMA Policy #207-088-2, the applicable provisions of Sections 404 and 420 of the Stafford Act, the applicable regulations at 44 C.F.R.
+- a) The State agrees to comply with the federal grant award terms and conditions set forth in the FMAG FEMA State Agreement (FSA), the Hazard Mitigation Assistance Program and Policy Guide, dated March 23, 2023, the applicable provisions of Sections 404 and 420 of the Stafford Act, the applicable regulations at 44 C.F.R.
 Part 80 and §§ 206.430-206.440, this Agreement and all provisions of the State Administrative Plan in place for each grant award. - b) The State is required to develop a plan for the administration of HMGP Post Fire.
 FEMA will not obligate funds for HMGP Post Fire until a State Administrative Plan that incorporates the process for addressing HMGP Post Fire is approved by FEMA, in accordance with 44 C.F.R. § 206.437. - c) The State is required to maintain a FEMA-approved State Mitigation Plan (SMP) in accordance with 44 C.F.R.
 Part 201 as a condition of receiving non-emergency Stafford Act assistance, which includes HMGP Post Fire assistance.
 FEMA will not obligate funds for HMGP Post Fire projects unless or until an SMP is approved by FEMA.
-FEMA will cease obligating funds during any lapse period between expiration of the current SMP and approval of an updated SMP.

-d) The State agrees to lead, manage and drive the overall post-wildfire recovery process and coordinate recovery activities and technical support by setting appropriate State policies.
+FEMA will cease obligating funds during any lapse period between expiration of the current SMP and approval of an updated SMP. - d) The State agrees to lead, manage and drive the overall post-wildfire recovery process and coordinate recovery activities and technical support by setting appropriate State policies.
 The State will coordinate with local governments, Tribal governments, and other federal agencies as appropriate, to lead and coordinate post-wildfire recovery planning and assistance to impacted communities.